Jesssullivan/tinywaffle/README.md

-# TinyWaffen - Kubernetes-Native WAF Solution
+# tinywaffle - Kubernetes-Native WAF Solution

 A comprehensive, cloud-native Web Application Firewall (WAF) built on Caddy with enterprise-grade security features, designed for protecting modern applications and legacy systems in Kubernetes environments.